swo/16s-book/manuscript/sec01.md

 ## What this document is not

 This document is not perfect.
 It is full of my own ignorance, ideas, and opinions.
 Take it with a grain of salt.
-If you find errors, blame me and not my adviser or the other members of my lab.
-And do point them out to me!

 This document is also not intended to be a literature review.
-Next-generation sequencing for microbial ecology is an enormous field, and here I just scratch the surface of that field.
-Some specific methods are included and they show my biases: I'm more familiar with my lab's work and with the way my labmates and I process our data.
+Next-generation sequencing for microbial ecology is a large field, and here I just scratch the surface.
+Some specific methods are included and they show my biases: I'm more familiar with my lab's work and with the way my colleagues and I process our data.

 This document is not a tutorial.
 If you desperately need to turn some raw data into OTU tables in the next 10 hours, don't read this document.
 If you